Zyzle/zyzle.github.io/content/blog/####-##-##-colour-finder-3/index.md

 So to start with this, we'll need some numbers.
 I have some idea of where the problems in the code lie but I want to back this up with some numbers before I start making changes.

-To test the theory we can do basic timing checks on parts of the code by wrapping sections with start and finish `Date.now()`s like so:
+To test the theory we can do basic timing checks on parts of the code by wrapping sections with start and finish `console.time` and `console.endTime` like so:

 ```js
 const cnc = Date.now();